ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 C. Extra credit.
 Fit the cloud optical thickness curve in part B to a log normal distribution function.
 From the fit parameters, calculate the average cloud albedo above a dark ground.

-C. What mass concentration of black carbon aerosol is needed to obtain the solar transmissivity given in part B, assuming a mass absorption efficiency of 10 square meters per gram, and that the aerosol is in a 5 km thick layer (assume constant air density for this calculation).
-Is this mass concentration ever likely to be found in the atmosphere?
+C. What mass concentration of black carbon aerosol, denoted by BC [units of grams/m3], is needed to obtain the solar transmissivity τ given in part B, assuming a mass absorption efficiency of MAE=10 square meters per gram, and that the aerosol is in a H=5000 meters thick layer (assume constant air density for this calculation).
+Is this mass concentration ever likely to be found in the atmosphere [convert your answer to micrograms/m3 units]?
+[Hint: solve for BC from the relationship for the direct beam, τ=exp(-BC*MAE*H].

 5. A. What is the ratio of Rayleigh scattering strength for blue light compared with red light by gases in the atmosphere?